Originally posted in 2015, we’ve edited to make appropriate for this year.

 First, there are age groups.

-Over 18, Over 35 and Over 45.
+Over 18 (Open), Over 35 (Veterans), Over 45 (Masters) and Over 55 (Legacy).
 For the Over 18 leagues, you have to actually be 18 years of age before you can play.
 For legal and insurance reasons, you cannot play before your 18th birthday, even with parental consent.
 Sorry.
-For the 35 and 45 age group, your playing age is determined by your age on December 31st, so someone who turns 45 anytime during the year is eligible to play in the 45 league (and the same goes for the 35).
+For the 35, 45 and 55 age groups, your playing age is determined by your age on December 31st, so someone who turns 45 anytime during the year is eligible to play in the 45 league (and the same goes for the 35 or the 55).

 We also have different competition levels